-After declaration, we produce a further air quality assessment within 12 months and an Action Plan within 18 months of the Order being made.
-The purpose of the Action Plan is to identify appropriate measures to reduce the level of nitrogen dioxide in the AQMA so that air quality meets the required standard.
+After declaration, we produce a further air quality assessment within 12 months and an Action Plan within 18 months of the making of an Order.
+The purpose of the Action Plan is to identify appropriate measures to reduce the level of nitrogen dioxide in the AQMA, so that air quality meets the required standard.

-We are required to declare Air Quality Management Areas where we have identified an exceedance of the Air Quality Objective for nitrogen dioxide in these areas.
+We declare Air Quality Management Areas where we have identified an exceedance of the Air Quality Objective for nitrogen dioxide in these areas.